Apprenticeship Levy: what is it and who will it affect?

 The apprenticeship levy is a tax on UK employers that’s been introduced to fund new apprentices.

-The levy is a result of the government’s commitment to increase the quantity and quality of apprenticeships in the UK – the government has pledged to deliver an additional three million apprenticeship starts in England by 2020.
+The levy was a result of the government’s commitment to increase the quantity and quality of apprenticeships in the UK – the government initially pledged to deliver an additional three million apprenticeship starts in England by 2020.

-The funds raised from the levy will be used to improve the quality and support of training employers recruiting apprenticeships receive.
+The funds raised from the levy are used to improve the quality and support of training employers recruiting apprenticeships receive.

 Employers who are committed to bringing apprentices into their workforce will be able to get back more than they put in, the government says.